khemans/homes-max/PRD.md

 "HOUSE/MAX" is a Next.js web application that empowers homebuyers with comprehensive property insights before they buy.
 By providing access to property history, risk assessments, permit records, and expert guidance, the application helps users make informed decisions with confidence.
 The platform features a professional RE/MAX-inspired design that establishes trust and credibility in the real estate market.

-**Current Implementation:** Fully functional MVP deployed on Vercel with professional RE/MAX design system, search functionality, interactive maps, risk assessments, and comprehensive property data.
+**Current Implementation:** Fully functional MVP deployed on Vercel with professional RE/MAX design system, search functionality, interactive maps, risk assessments, and comprehensive property data integrated with Cotality risk analytics.

+**Recent Updates (v3.1):**
+- Complete migration from CoreLogic to Cotality for risk assessment data
+- Updated all branding and references to reflect Cotality's new identity
+- Enhanced data integration with Cotality's "Intelligence Beyond Bounds" platform
+- Improved risk assessment display with new Cotality branding

 ---